Healthy Peanut Butter Cookies

-These healthy peanut butter cookies are soft and chewy and they’re made without any refined sugar or flour!
+These healthy peanut butter cookies are soft and chewy and filled with plenty of peanut butter flavor!
+You won’t believe that these cookies are made without any refined sugar or flour!

-This is my favorite kind of cookie recipe because these not only are these cookies a bit healthier than most, they’re also super easy to make!
-I’ve made them a bunch of times and I promise, they’re hard to mess up.
+This is my favorite kind of cookie recipe because not only are these cookies a bit healthier than most, but they’re also super easy to make!
+I’ve made this peanut butter cookies recipe many times, and I promise, they’re hard to mess up.
 No coconut sugar?
 Don’t worry, you can use brown sugar.
 Not sure where to buy oat flour?
 You can make your own in seconds!
+These oil free peanut butter cookies taste decadent even though there is no butter or oil, because the peanut butter is filled with healthy fat.

 Tips for Perfect Peanut Butter Cookies

-The Best Peanut Butter for Healthy Peanut Butter Cookies
+The Best Peanut Butter for Peanut Butter Cookies

 I find that creamy no-stir peanut butter works best in this recipe.
 If your peanut butter is too dry, as natural peanut butter can sometimes be, the cookies may be too crumbly.
 If you’re using natural peanut butter, be sure to stir it well before using it.
 My favorite brands are Santa Cruz or Whole Foods 365 brand.
 The dough will be thick and relatively stiff but it will stick together when rolled into a ball.